tniessen/node-mceliece-key-exchange-poc/README.md

 and attacker and attacker and server.
 This would allow the attacker to observe and manipulate all transmitted data.

+## Maximum transmission size

+This protocol does not support renegotiations of the used keys or initialization vector.
+For AES in Conter mode, this restriction means that the initialization vector will be reused after a fixed number of blocks have been transmitted.
+Reusing the initialization vector with the same key could negatively affect the security of the transferred data, it is therefore important to restrict the size of the transmission such that this does not happen.

+With the chosen parameters, the initialization vector will be reused after exactly `2^b` blocks, each having a size of `b` bits.
+The maximum transmission size is therefore `b * 2^b`, which equals 5.07e30 gigabytes.
+Note that this restriction applies to each transmission direction independently.

 ## Prevention of key and IV reuse

 A critical aspect when using AES in Counter mode is to prevent the reuse of